-The [Temperature Range] keyword has a format different than keywords and subparameters such as C_comp.
-Note that the 'min' and 'max' temperature values listed in an IBIS file correspond to the conditions under which the 'min' and 'max' I-V and switching data was taken.
-For example, if the minimum (weakest drive, slowest edge) data was taken at 85 degrees C, and the maximum data were taken at 0 degrees C, then '85' would be entered in the 'min' column and 0 would be entered into the 'max' column.
+The [Temperature Range] keyword follows an ordering rule different from the C_comp subparameter.
+Note that the minimum and maximum temperature values listed in an IBIS file correspond to the conditions under which the minimum and maximum I-V and switching data was taken.
+For example, if the minimum (weakest drive, slowest edge) data was taken at 85 degrees C, and the maximum data were taken at 0 degrees C, then "85" would be entered in the minimum column and 0 would be entered into the maximum column.
 Note that these conditions may be different for different technologies; for example, weak or slow CMOS buffer behavior may be found at high temperatures while weak or slow BJT buffer behaviors are more likely found at low temperatures.

 The [Voltage Range] keyword specifies the range over which the buffer's supply is varied to obtain the min, typ and max conditions.
 In addition, this keyword supplies the default voltage reference value for the pullup and power clamp I-V tables.
 Normally, the [Voltage Range] keyword is all that is required.
 However, if a buffer uses multiple power supply rails the alternate keywords are used.
-Very specifically, if the model creator gathers pullup or power clamp I-V data using a voltage reference other than that called out by the Vcc keyword, then the [Pullup Reference] or [POWER Clamp Reference] keywords are used.
+Very specifically, if the model creator gathers pullup or power clamp I-V data using a voltage reference other than that called out by the [Voltage Range] keyword, then the [Pullup Reference] or [POWER Clamp Reference] keywords are used.